U.S. judge orders Uber customer to arbitrate price-fixing claims

 NEW YORK (Reuters) - A U.S. judge ruled that Uber can force an unhappy Connecticut customer’s price-fixing case against the ride-service company into arbitration, after the customer said the proposed class action belonged in court because he never agreed to arbitrate.

-In an order dated Wednesday, U.S. District Judge Jed Rakoff in Manhattan also dismissed claims by the customer, Spencer Meyer, against former Uber Technologies Inc [UBER.UL] Chief Executive Travis Kalanick, unless Meyer wishes to arbitrate.
+In an order dated Wednesday, U.S. District Judge Jed Rakoff in Manhattan also dismissed claims by the customer, Spencer Meyer, against former Uber Technologies Inc [UBER.UL] Chief Executive Travis Kalanick, unless Meyer wished to arbitrate.

 Rakoff, long a critic of mandatory arbitration, said he would explain his reasoning later.
 Reuters obtained a copy of his order, which was not available in online court records.

-“We are pleased with the court’s decision,” Uber said in an email.
+“We are awaiting the court’s opinion and will consider all options as to how to proceed,” John Briody, a lawyer for Meyer, said in an email on Thursday.

-Lawyers for Meyer did not immediately respond on Thursday to requests for comment.
-Kalanick’s lawyers did not immediately respond to similar requests.
+Uber said in an email: “We are pleased with the court’s decision.”
+Lawyers for Kalanick did not immediately respond on Thursday to requests for comment.

 Arbitration clauses are often buried in lengthy terms of service that customers never see or would struggle to read.